 These little (yet powerful) chilies are so delicious with the sweetness from the red onions and the citrusy of the limes.
-Since Cinco de Mayo is right around the corner, including these in your celebration is a great idea.

 - 3 large limes, juiced